• Skip to primary navigation

 Washed peonies on table.

-Fresh peonies hanging to dry.
+Fresh peonies hanging to dry in bunches in the basement.

 This time-frame may vary depending on the humidity in the house.
 Some of the peonies were too close to each other and did not look as good as the others.